-America’s defense of the Philippines from December 1941 to April 1942 was a desperate one.
-It was a time when the most powerful military leaders in the world scrambled to get basic food and ammunition to American, Filipino, and other forces gallantly holding out against what was the one of the world’s fiercest fighting forces, the Imperial forces of Japan.
+America's defense of the Philippines from December 1941 to April 1942 was a desperate one.
+It was a time when the most powerful military leaders in the world, including America's renowned General Douglas MacArthur, scrambled to get basic food and ammunition to American, Filipino, and other forces gallantly holding out against what was the one of the world's fiercest fighting forces, the Imperial forces of Japan.

 For Army Gen. Douglas MacArthur and other military leaders tasked with preventing a complete collapse, the solution was clear: Run the blockade by any means available, including hiring smugglers and submarines, offering bonuses to civilian or Navy crews who successfully delivered supplies to the islands and survived.